coder-hombre/static-vines/README.md

 ## Compatibility

 This mod is designed to work alongside other mods without conflicts.
-It only affects the random ticking behavior of vine blocks and doesn't modify any other game mechanics.
+It only affects the random ticking behavior of cave vine blocks and doesn't modify any other game mechanics.

+## Note

+This mod currently only prevents cave and weeping vine growth.
+Regular vines (the climbable ones that grow on walls) are not affected by this mod and will continue to grow naturally unless the game rule for vine spread is set to false.

 ## Support